Radhikasinha/Spark-Code/README.md

 # Spark-Code
-All Spark and Map Reduce code is implemented on NYPD_Motor_Vehicle_WithOutHeader dataset Below  pyspark code used for cleaning the data either in interactive mode or submit mode.
+Data Analysis using pyspark and Map Reduce code on NYPD_Motor_Vehicle_WithOutHeader dataset.

+Below  pyspark code used for cleaning the data either in interactive mode or submit mode.

 import sys